 Chelsea Alexander earned her TCU degree in Political Science with honors, and she was involved as SuperFrog and student body president.
-Today, she is an Associate Vice President and Financial Advisor at Ameriprise Financial in Fort Worth, where she was named a Five Star Wealth Manager in 2019 and 2020.
+Today, she is an Associate Vice President and Financial Advisor at a financial services industry in Fort Worth, where she was named a Five Star Wealth Manager in 2019 and 2020.
 Her husband Ben is a fellow TCU alum, and they are the proud parents of Sydney (9) and Graham (3).

 Kevin (Vin) Arceneaux graduated from TCU in 1997.
 He fell in love with political science so much while he was there that he decided to get a PhD in it.
 He is currently the Thomas J. Freaney, Jr. Professor of Political Science, Faculty Affiliate with the Institute for Public Affairs, and Director of the Behavioral Foundations Lab at Temple University, where he has been a member of the faculty since 2005.
 In May 2021, he will be heading to Paris to join the faculty at Sciences Po.

 Maggie Burreson graduated from TCU in 2016 with a B.A. in Political Science and Religion, where she participated in Model United Nations, Moot Court, and was a member of the John V. Roach Honors College.
 After leaving TCU, Maggie attended law school at Washington University in St. Louis and now works as a litigation associate at Jackson Walker LLP in Dallas.

 Barrett Karr grew up in Fort Worth and graduated from TCU in ’94.
 Barrett spent 25 years serving on Capitol Hill, and in the White House.
 She currently works for Silver Lake, a private equity firm, based in both New York City and Menlo Park, CA. Barrett's role in Silver Lake is to offer government insights relative to current and future investments.

 Robert (Bobby) Chesney